Shanmukhasrisai/Cyber-Architect-Mobile-Penetration-Testing-Tool/IMPLEMENTATION_GUIDE.md

-# Cyber-Architect Mobile Penetration Testing Framework - Implementation Guide
+# CyberMobilePenTest - Implementation Guide

 ## Purpose and Overview

-The Cyber-Architect Mobile Penetration Testing Framework is a comprehensive, enterprise-grade security assessment platform designed to help cybersecurity professionals, security architects, and penetration testers identify and remediate vulnerabilities in mobile applications.
+The CyberMobilePenTest Framework is a comprehensive, enterprise-grade security assessment platform designed to help cybersecurity professionals, security architects, and penetration testers identify and remediate vulnerabilities in mobile applications.
 This framework provides automated, scalable, and intelligence-driven security testing capabilities that streamline mobile application security assessments while maintaining accuracy and compliance with industry standards.

-### What You Can Achieve with Cyber-Architect
+### What You Can Achieve with CyberMobilePenTest

 Using this framework, you can: